Titles and Affiliations

 Impact

 Higher levels of physical activity have been linked to lower risk of developing breast cancer, but the processes by which exercise could impact breast cancer are not well understood.
 Exercise has been shown to activate the immune system in breast cancers and in non-cancerous breast tissue.
-Dr. Ligibel has demonstrated that irisin, a substance released by muscle during exercise, slows breast cancer development potentially through immune system activation.
+Dr. Ligibel has demonstrated that irisin, a hormone released by muscle during exercise, slows breast cancer development potentially through immune system activation.
 Dr. Ligibel’s research aims to integrate evidence connecting exercise, irisin, and breast cancer development to better understand the pathways through which exercise could lower disease risk.

 What’s next